Quad Screen (Second Trimester) Maternal, Serum

 Testing Algorithm Delineates situation(s) when tests are added to the initial order.
 This includes reflex and additional tests.

--Low-Risk Pregnancy: Aneuploidy Screening and Diagnostic Testing Options
+See Prenatal Aneuploidy Screening and Diagnostic Testing Options in Special Instructions

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test